Communist Party of Turkey/Marxist–Leninist: Activities

 On 17 May 1985, TKP/ML broadcast a propaganda message to millions of television viewers in Istanbul, replacing the soundtrack for the evening news.

 On 29 June 2010, two guerillas of the TİKKO were killed in the mountains of Tunceli by the Turkish state forces.

 On 2 February 2011, five guerillas of TİKKO in Tunceli died as a result of an avalanche.

 On 26 July 2013, the control building of a hydroelectric power plant regulator was bombed in the countryside of Tunceli Province by TİKKO militants.

 On 14 March 2014, TİKKO guerrillas attacked a police station in Tunceli.
 TKP/ML declared that the attack was revenge for death of Berkin Elvan.

 In 2016, the organization allegedly kidnapped Erkan Doğan, a civilian, who was later found executed.

-The fight against ISIS
+The fight against ISIS in Syria

 In 2014, the organization sent a group of fighters to support the Kurds and other minorities in the fight against ISIS in Kobanî.
 Since then, the group has actively trained and supported the minorities in the fight against the extremist groups.

 On 25 March 2016, the organization's headquarters in Serêkaniyê were targeted by a motorcycle bomb causing slight injuries to two members and damage to the headquarters.

 On 14 August 2017, one of the commanders of TİKKO, Fermun Çırak (alias Nubar Ozanyan) died in the fight against ISIS.
 Ozanyan had trained Kurdish, Turkish, Armenian, Arab, Palestinian, Greek, Canadian, Sardinian, Belgian and French internationalist fighters against ISIS and other Islamist groups.

 In 2018, ISIS tried to assassinate the members of the organization by mining the roads that were leading to the organization's headquarter.
 No casualties were reported.